dereklin9100/mobula/docs/deployment/DOCKER_GUIDE_EN.md

 ## Frequently Asked Questions

+### Q: Is Node.js 18 compatible with Next.js 16?
+A: No. Next.js 16 requires Node.js >=20.9.0.
+This project has been upgraded to Node.js 22 to ensure full compatibility.

-### Q: Why is the image so large?
+### Q: Why is the image size approximately 800MB?
-A: Node.js Alpine image + Next.js compiled output + dependencies.
-Using Dockerfile.prod can reduce size by 20-30%.
+A: Node.js 22 base image (~200MB) + Next.js compiled output (~150MB) + Full dependencies (~450MB).
+This is necessary to ensure stable application execution.
+To reduce image size, consider using distroless base images (requires additional configuration).

+### Q: Why is turbo.json needed in the Dockerfile?
+A: turbo.json is the Turborepo configuration file required during build to correctly identify and build each package in the workspace.

+### Q: Why does the runner stage need to copy node_modules?
+A: To ensure Next.js has all required dependencies at runtime.
+Even in production, Next.js needs certain development-time dependencies (like compilers, bundlers, etc.) to run properly.

 ### Q: How to deploy on Kubernetes?
 A: Convert docker-compose.yml to Kubernetes manifests, or use Kompose: